 As a kid, you’re wearing it because your peers wore it, and their family wore it.
 It is seen as a tradition, a misinterpreted tradition, but a tradition nonetheless.
 And for me that was it.
 I wanted acceptance.
 My parents, not from America who knew very little of American history, but knew their son wanted acceptance saw that.
 Saw that their son just wanted to belong.

 So yes, people wear the confederate flag.
 It is seen hanging on the porches of their homes, the roofs of their trucks, and on the back of their shirts.
 Often, we might judge them for believing in a time where they think racism and slavery were okay, but that’s not truly the case.
 More times than not, it is because they wear it as a reminder they are from the South, a gentle place of warm hospitality.
 And that lies the misinterpretation we all too get lost in.

-So, let’s start the dialog today, let’s educate our peers why it’s offensive.
+So, let’s start the dialogue today and educate our peers about why it’s offensive.
 Why it is reminding those of color of a difficult time in America’s history.
-Let’s have a conversation over a warm meal and glass of sweet tea, breaking the perpetual cycle of misrepresentation of a symbol that many people debate over.
-Let’s find another way to show people who are from the South.
-Let’s show the world, we can overcome our history, and that one person’s actions and beliefs does not reflect us as a whole.
-Let’s start today and just remind each other how far we can come and continue to grow from who we were yesterday.
+Let’s have a conversation over a warm meal and glass of sweet tea, breaking the perpetual cycle of misrepresentation of that symbol that many people debate over.
+Let’s find another way to show people that we are from the South.
+Let’s show the world that we can overcome our history and that one person’s actions and beliefs do not reflect us as a whole.
+Let’s start today and just remind each other how far we can go and continue to grow from who we were yesterday.
 Let’s educate and provide resources from all perspectives.
 Let’s start seeing into one another’s hearts with open eyes and open minds.